ipoinsights69/frontend/next-app/README.md

 - `IPOStats`: Interface for IPO market statistics

 This centralized approach makes it easy to maintain consistency across the application and simplifies future changes to the data layer.

+## IPO Detail Pages

+The application features statically generated IPO detail pages that provide comprehensive information about each IPO.
+These pages are generated using Incremental Static Regeneration (ISR) for optimal performance and freshness.

+### Dynamic Routes

+- `/ipo/[id]`: Detail page for a specific IPO where `[id]` is the IPO identifier without the year prefix
+  - Example: `/ipo/manoj_jewellers_limited_ipo` instead of `/ipo/2025_manoj_jewellers_limited_ipo`

+### Implementation Details

+1. **Static Generation**: All IPO detail pages are pre-generated at build time using `generateStaticParams()` which fetches all available IPO IDs from the API.

+2. **Incremental Static Regeneration (ISR)**:
+   - Pages are revalidated every 2 hours (7200 seconds)
+   - This ensures data stays fresh without requiring a full rebuild

+3. **Data Fetching**:
+   - IPO data is fetched from the external API at `http://localhost:8000/api/ipos/[id]`
+   - The year prefix (e.g., "2025_") is handled automatically in the data fetching layer
+   - Fallback to mock data when API is unavailable for development

+4. **URL Structure**:
+   - URLs are cleaner by removing the year prefix from the IPO ID in the URL
+   - Internal links throughout the application maintain this clean URL format

+### Components

+The detail page consists of several main components:

+- `IPOHero`: Displays the header section with company overview and key metrics
+- `IPOTabs`: Shows tabbed content including financials, subscription details, and more
+- `RelatedIPOs`: Lists related IPOs that might interest the user